TOAST-DOCS/Gamebase/en/js-initialization.md

     toast.Gamebase.initialize(gamebaseConfiguration, function (launchingInfo, error) {
         if (error) {
             // If initialization fails, you cannot use Gamebase SDK.
-            // Make sure that settings of appId, clientVersion, and TOAST Console have been correctly set. console.log('Gamebase initialization failed');
+            // Make sure that settings of appId, clientVersion, and NHN Cloud Console have been correctly set. console.log('Gamebase initialization failed');
             console.log(error);
             return;